ultimumgroup/supabase-dsm-wall-fork/README.md

 ## What This App Does

 - **User Authentication**: Simple username/password authentication using bcrypt
-- **Profile Management**: Users can set up profiles with avatars and bios
+- **Profile Management**: Users can set up profiles with avatars, bios, email, and LinkedIn
-- **Community Feed**: Share photos and code files with the community
+- **Community Feed**: Share photos, code files, or text posts with the community
 - **File Storage**: Upload images and code files to Supabase Storage
+- **Likes & Bookmarks**: Like and bookmark posts, with counts displayed
+- **Filters & Sorting**: Filter by liked/bookmarked posts, sort by recent/oldest/most liked
-- **Member Directory**: View all registered community members
+- **Member Directory**: View all community members with post/like/bookmark stats
+- **URL Detection**: URLs in captions are automatically clickable

 ## Getting Started